 Full time

-Asset Manager - Commercial Real Estate Birmingham Who are MCR MCR Property Group is a leading independent real estate investment and development company with offices in London, Manchester, Birmingham, and Glasgow.
-We deliver high-quality new-build and conversion schemes across residential and industrial sectors and manage a diverse, multi-billion-pound portfolio click apply for full job details
+Building Manager - Birmingham Permanent About MCR MCR Property Group is a leading independent real estate investment and development company operating nationally, with offices in London, Manchester, Birmingham, and Glasgow.
+The business is focused on the development and management of residential, student accommodation, and industrial assets and manages a diverse portfolio covering every major asset click apply for full job details

 Full time